 The integration revolution has happened in several key areas:

 For desktop users, browser extensions have made grammar checking universal across websites.
 Whether you're writing an email, filling out a form, or posting on social media, your grammar assistant is right there with you.
+In 2026, these extensions have become smarter, automatically detecting the type of website you're on and adjusting their suggestions accordingly—more casual for social media, more formal for professional platforms.

 Microsoft Word, Google Docs, and other document software have either built in advanced grammar AI or offer seamless integration with third-party tools.
 The days of running a separate grammar check after writing are gone.

 Even messaging platforms like Slack, Discord, and WhatsApp now support grammar AI integration through keyboard apps or native features.
+Many platforms have begun building grammar AI directly into their native interfaces, with Slack leading the charge by introducing built-in AI grammar suggestions in their 2026 update that respects workspace communication style.

 The barrier to entry has completely disappeared.
 Grammar checking is no longer a separate task—it's just part of the typing experience.
+This invisible integration is precisely what has driven the explosive adoption we're seeing in 2026, with usage rates doubling in the first quarter alone.

 Let's talk about time for a sec.
 How many hours have you spent proofreading emails or documents?
 Or worse, how much time have you wasted dealing with the fallout from miscommunications caused by typos or grammar mistakes?